hgmn/hgmn.github.io/_pages/hagem_teaching_.md

 discussing high-profile research papers from economics and public policy.
-For four of the five times I taught this course, the fraction of students who described me as a very good or excellent teacher (Q2 equivalent, see table[^1] below) was well above 90 percent.
+For four of the five times I taught this course, the fraction of students who described me as a very good or excellent teacher (Q2 equivalent, see table below) was well above 90 percent.
 I was nominated for an Golden Apple award by my Econ452 class in Winter 2021.

 | | | Excellent <br> instructor <br> % agree |